LuckyStar0831/LuckyStar0831/README.md

 ###

-<h3 align="left">👀 I have been working as a full stack developer since 2015 and I am familiar with Laravel, node, Vue, React, etc. Also since 2018 I've been living and breathing web, dapp(Ethereum, Binance smartchain, heco, fantom, matic, tron, solana-based) development and creating web and mobile applications with cool tech stack.
+<h3 align="left">👀 I have been working as a full stack developer since 2015 and I am familiar with Laravel, node, Vue, React, Angular, GoLang, etc. Also since 2018 I've been living and breathing web, dapp(Ethereum, Binance smartchain, heco, fantom, matic, tron, solana-based) development and creating web and mobile applications with cool tech stack.
 Majored in Computer Science at college, I have solid technical background. 👀</h3>

 ###